 Sr. Consultant

-Dr. Dikshya Joshi is Nepal’s first female cardiac surgeon, with nearly 15 years of expertise in adult and congenital cardiac surgery.
-She currently serves as a Cardiothoracic Surgeon at Nepal Mediciti, renowned for her advanced surgical skills and compassionate patient care.
+Dr. Dikshya Joshi is Nepal’s first female cardiac surgeon with nearly 15 years of specialized experience in both adult and congenital cardiac surgery.
+Currently serving as a Cardiothoracic Surgeon at Nepal Mediciti, Dr. Joshi is widely recognized for her advanced surgical expertise, innovative cardiac procedures, and compassionate patient-centered care.

-Dr. Joshi completed her M.B.B.S. and Master’s degree in Cardiothoracic Surgery from Tianjin Medical University, China, graduating at the top of her class.
-She further enhanced her expertise with a prestigious Fellowship in ECMO (Extracorporeal Membrane Oxygenation) from Seoul National University, South Korea, and completed the Epidemiology for Global Health Program at the University of Washington.
+Dr. Joshi completed her MBBS and Master’s degree in Cardiothoracic Surgery from Tianjin Medical University, China, graduating at the top of her class.
+She further expanded her skillset by earning a prestigious Fellowship in ECMO (Extracorporeal Membrane Oxygenation) from Seoul National University, South Korea.
+In addition, she completed the Epidemiology for Global Health Program at the University of Washington, strengthening her understanding of global health challenges related to cardiac care.

-An active academic researcher and surgical educator, Dr. Joshi has presented her work at numerous international medical conferences, earning multiple Best Paper Presentation Awards.
-She holds influential leadership roles in national and international cardiac surgery societies, championing surgical excellence and the empowerment of women in medicine.
+In addition to her surgical practice, Dr. Joshi is an active academic researcher and surgical educator.
+She has presented her research at numerous international medical conferences, earning multiple Best Paper Presentation Awards for her contributions to cardiac surgery.
+Dr. Joshi also holds prominent leadership positions in several national and international cardiac surgery societies, where she advocates for surgical excellence and the empowerment of women in medicine.

 Introduction to Epidemiology for Global Health E-learning Program, winter 2024, University of Washington